 All of the mentioned Internet services and many other websites were blocked mainly due to China’s Internet censorship laws.
 A country like China with a population of more than 1 billion as of 2011 will surely be affected by the country’s Internet censorship.
 Or I could be wrong since China have their own search engine called Baidu – a direct competitor or Google.
 Still, Google is the most organized and maintained search engine there is over the Internet and it will be such a waste if each user won’t be able to enjoy to use it.

-If you are about to travel or planning on going to China and you still wanted to access your Google accounts, I suggest that you find a working and stable VPN or proxies to access Google – this is the only alternative you have.
+If you are about to travel or planning on going to China and you still wanted to access your Google accounts, I suggest that you find a working and stable– this is the only alternative you have.

 Will this be the end of Google services in China?
 Or the “Google blocked in China” issue is something that can still be negotiated in the future?
 Let’s all hope for the best.